TheochemUI/eOn/docs/source/devdocs/parallel-potentials.md

 ### `needsPerImageInstance()`

 Returns whether NEB should create a *separate* `Potential` instance per image via `makePotential()`.
-This is needed for potentials where:
+Needed for potentials where:

 - The same instance cannot be called concurrently (internal state, caches)
 - But separate instances CAN run in parallel (each has its own state)

 Examples:
 - **MetatomicPotential**: PyTorch model has internal caches.
-Same instance needs a mutex; separate instances run truly in parallel.
+Same instance needs a mutex; separate instances run independently.
 Returns `needsPerImageInstance() = true`.
 - **XTBPot**: Fortran library has per-instance state (`xtb_TEnvironment`, `xtb_TCalculator`).
 Same instance is not thread-safe; separate instances